 In contrast to an ordinary dismissal where an employee will be entitled to either a statutory or contractual period of notice, summary dismissal is where you dismiss an employee without notice, or pay in lieu of notice.

-Summary dismissal is not necessarily instant as you will need to ensure you have lawful grounds for dismissal before taking the decision to dismiss without notice, which may take time to establish.
+Summary dismissal does not equate to instant dismissal or dismissal ‘on the spot’, as you will need to ensure you have followed a fair process and established lawful grounds for dismissal before taking the decision to dismiss without notice.

 When is summary dismissal fair?